-Antelope Canyon is the most-visited and most-photographed slot canyon in the American Southwest.
+Antelope Canyon is the most-visited and most-photographed slot canyon in the US southwest.
+Antelope Canyon is five miles east of US89 on AZ98 between Page, Arizona, and the Navajo Generating Station.
 It has two sections: Upper Antelope Canyon - The Crack, and Lower Antelope Canyon - The Corkscrew.
-Antelope Canyon is five miles east of US89 on AZ98 between Page and the Navajo Generating Station.
 The Lower Canyon is north of AZ98, the Upper Canyon is on the south side.
 Antelope Canyon is 275 miles north of Phoenix, 386 miles south of Salt Lake City, 135 miles east/north of Grand Canyon Village.

 The Navajo name for Antelope Canyon is

 Tsé bighánílíní for the Upper Canyon, which translates to the place where water runs through rocks, and

 Hazdistazí for the Lower Canyon, which translates to spiral rock arches (Navajo Nation Parks and Recreation advertises it as "Hasdestwazi" as seen on the map).

 The Upper Canyon is most often visited because the entrance and length of the canyon are at ground level for easy entrance and movement, and because the popular light beams - shafts of direct sunlight radiating down from the top of the canyon - occur more frequently in this canyon (usually between March 20 and October 7).